Shub8421/Amazon-Sales-Analysis/README.md

 # Programming Language
 Python
 # Conclusions
+1.Sales management is crucial in today's competitive environment to enhance distribution methods, reduce costs, and increase profits.

-Electronics especially accessories & peripherals and Kitchen & home appliance contain most of the products in this data set.
+2.The dataset contains a wide range of products, with Electronics (especially accessories & peripherals) and Kitchen & home appliances being the most prominent categories.

- Sony Bravia 164 cm (65 inches) is the most expensive product after discount.
-E-cosmos 5V 1.2W Portable Flexible is the cheapest product after discount.
+3.The most expensive product after discount is the Sony Bravia 164 cm (65 inches), while the cheapest discounted product is the E-cosmos 5V 1.2W Portable Flexible.

-There are more than 500 active reviewers who review the product anonymously under the aliasof Amazon customer, Placeholder, kindle customer There are more than 8 people who have given ratings and reviews to more than 10 products on this dataset.
+4.There are over 500 active reviewers who provide anonymous reviews under aliases like Amazon customer, Placeholder, and kindle customer.

+5.Some individuals have given ratings and reviews for more than 10 products in the dataset, indicating a level of engagement and interest.

-Sony Bravia 164cm having the largest price difference due to discount.
+6.The Sony Bravia 164cm has the largest price difference due to the discount it receives.

-There is almost no correlation between the dataset but there is positive correlation betweenthe discounted price of product and actual price of product.
+7.There is a positive correlation between the discounted price and the actual price of a product, suggesting that higher-priced products tend to have higher discounts.

-Most of the product range around 4.0 to 4.37 with no products under the score of 2.0.
-The Rating Distribution is Slightly Left Skewed.
-The amount of ratings given to a product is very widespread.
-Most of the products that have been rated, have around 0 - 5000 amount of rating f o r each product.
-Interestingly there are products that have more than 40,000 ratings.
-The amount of ratings distribution is highly right skewed.
-Toys&Games, Car&Motorbike and health&PersonalCare product
-rating around 3.7 to 4.6.
-All homeImpprovement and officeProduct have the minimal rating of 4.0.
-Many of the Computer &Accessories, and Electronics products have ratings in the range of 3.6 - 4.6.
-Though these categories do have products that have a high rating such as 5.0 and low rating, going down to 2.75.
+8.Most products have ratings ranging from 4.0 to 4.37, with very few products scoring below 2.0.
+The rating distribution is slightly left-skewed.

+9.The number of ratings given to a product varies widely, with most products receiving around 0-5000 ratings.
+Some products have exceptionally high ratings, surpassing 40,000.

+10.Toys & Games, Car & Motorbike, and Health & Personal Care products have ratings ranging from 3.7 to 4.6.
+Home Improvement and Office Products have a minimum rating of 4.0.

-What I observed in this Graph of Rating Distribution by Product Sub Category is that Accessories & Peripherals is highly rated product.
-The Lowest rated product came from the subcategory of heating, cooling & air quality.
+11.Accessories & Peripherals is highly rated, while the lowest-rated products come from the heating, cooling & air quality subcategory.

-Most of the product in the dataset have been rated Above average.
-There are extremely fewproducts are rated below Average and Excellent.
-No Products are rated poor in this dataset.
+12.Most products in the dataset have been rated above average, with very few rated below average or excellent.
+There are no products rated as poor.

-Actual price and discounted Price distribution both of the Graph shows the same results which is positive Skewed to right.
-Most of the Product have the discount of more than 50% to 80%.
+13.Both the actual price and discounted price distributions show a positive skew to the right.
+Most products have discounts ranging from 50% to 80%.

-Computers & Accessories, Electronics, Home & Kitchen have a large widely spread discount ranging from minimal 10% to 90%.
-Toys & game, Car & Motorbike, Health & Personal Care, Home Improvement are the least spread discount. office product does not give a large amount of discount as compared to product main category.
+14.Computers & Accessories, Electronics, and Home & Kitchen categories offer a wide range of discounts, from 10% to 90%.
+Toys & Games, Car & Motorbike, Health & Personal Care, and Home Improvement have relatively lower discount ranges.

- There is the decrease in the product category of electronic after applying Discount.
-Most of theproduct's actual price falls below 20,000 Rupee.
-For the discounted price, most of the products fall under 10,000 Rupee.
+15.Electronics category shows a decrease in the number of products after applying the discount.

+16.Most products have an actual price below 20,000 Rupees, and the majority of products fall under 10,000 Rupees after applying the discount.